moorara/log/README.md

   // Logging using the singleton logger log.Infof("starting server on port %d ...", 8080)

-  // Logging using the contextualized logger logger.Info("request received.",
+  // Logging using the instance logger logger.Info("request received.",
     "tenantId", "aaaaaaaa",
     "requestId", "bbbbbbbb",